-The Physical Education syllabus is developmental and becomes increasingly complex across the four units.
-In Unit 1, students develop an understanding of the fundamental concepts and principles underpinning their learning of movement sequences and how they can enhance movement from a biomechanical perspective.
-In Unit 2, students broaden their perspective by determining the psychological factors, barriers and enablers that influence their performance and engagement in physical activity.
-In Unit 3, students enhance their understanding of factors that develop tactical awareness and influence ethical behaviour of their own and others' performance in physical activity.
-In Unit 4, students explore energy, fitness and training concepts and principles to optimise personal performance.
+The Physical Education syllabus is developmental and across disciplines, and builds on students' and becomes increasingly complex across capacities to be self-directed, work towards specific the four units.
+In Unit 1, students develop an goals, develop positive behaviours and establish understanding of the fundamental concepts and lifelong active engagement in a wide range of principles underpinning their learning of movement pathways beyond school. sequences and how they can enhance movement from a biomechanical perspective.
+In Unit 2, Pathways students broaden their perspective by determining the psychological factors, barriers and enablers A course of study in Physical Education can that influence their performance and engagement establish a basis for further education and in physical activity.
+In Unit 3, students enhance employment in the fields of exercise science, their understanding of factors that develop tactical biomechanics, the allied health professions, awareness and influence ethical behaviour of their psychology, teaching, sport journalism, sport own and others' performance in physical activity.
+In marketing and management, sport promotion, sport Unit 4, students explore energy, fitness and training development and coaching. concepts and principles to optimise personal performance.